Christmas in the Caribbean

 21 December 2016 – Spanish Town, Virgin GordaArrival 21/12/2016 early morning.
 Departure 21/12/2016 late afternoon.

-The former capital of the British Virgin Islands, Spanish Town is located in the south of Virgin Gorda, one of the archipelago’s largest islands.
+Virgin Gorda is one of the British Virgin Islands archipelago’s largest islands.
 There, you will discover The Baths National Park and its well-renowned picture-postcard beaches.
 Gigantic volcanic boulders sit surrounded by the turquoise waters of the Caribbean, creating spectacular geological formations.
 Indeed, over the years a network of basins, caves and natural pools has formed, resulting in a sublime aquatic maze in which it is enjoyable to lose oneself before heading to the stunning Devil’s Bay Beach.
 On the island’s south-eastern tip, Copper Mine National Park is still home to many ruins of an abandoned copper mine that looks out over the sea.

 22 December 2016 – Gustavia St BartelemyArrival 22/12/2016 early morning.
 Departure 22/12/2016 late evening.